 Training in CPR is provided by many organisations, and some classes also include instruction in the use of an AED.
 Many kinds of training are provided, ranging from ‘hands-on’ classes with training manikins to purely internet-based distance-learning instruction.
-It is recommended that training should include practice on a training manikin.
+It is recommended that AED and CPR training should include practice on a training manikin.

 The core principles of CPR – ventilation to provide breathing and chest compressions to support the circulation – apply equally to children and adults.